 If you’re like most people, your phone bill is way too expensive.
 For years, we had AT&T but we switched to Cricket Wireless a few years ago and saved a TON of money.
-One of us recently switched to Mint Mobile to try it out and have loved that as well.
+I should note that I have switched to Mint Mobile and recently renewed my 12-month plan to maximize savings.

 Make sure you don’t miss my Mint Mobile review!
 Both Mint and Cricket offer compelling products at a fraction of the prices of the major carriers.